Victorian Railways A2 class: Tenders

-Then first forty engines built between 1907-1911 were fitted with Type AD tenders of capacity coal and 4460 impgal water.
+Then first forty engines built between 1907 and 1911 were fitted with Type AD tenders of capacity coal and 4460 impgal water.
 These had tanks on a frame with 10.5 ft bogie centres, distinct from the AA class locomotive tenders which had 11 ft bogie centres but were 8 in shorter behind the rear bogie than the Type AD.
 The bogies were identical to those used on the V and last of the A^{A} class engines, with split-spoke wheels of 3.125 ft diameter.
 These tenders later had the sides extended to increase the coal capacity to tons; some had their official water capacity listed as 4500 impgal gallons.
 The Type AD tenders were swapped between A^{2} and D^{D} series engines as required, with D^{2}766, A^{2}866, A^{2}893, A^{2}910 and A^{2}923 each being noted as having a short-frame tender with extended sides at some point before 1958.
 Similar short, self-trimming tenders were provided to the first ten K class locomotives when they entered service; from that point the short tenders were noted as Type DK.
 The last of the flat-top tenders were fitted to A2 913 and 939.

 Engine A^{2}799 was the first fitted with a self-trimming tender in 1912, such that coal would naturally fall down the bunker towards the footplate as space was freed up; this avoided the fireman having to regularly climb up the top of the tender to push coal forward for later use.
 This design had capacity for coal and 4600 impgal water, and was applied to all future A^{2} class locomotives as they were built.
 A similar, but shorter and reduced capacity, version of this design was provided for the D^{D} class locomotives delivered from Walkers, Queensland in 1913.
 All self-trimming tenders had solid-spoke wheels of 3.167 ft diameter.
 Some of the A^{2}, C and N class self-trimming tenders had their coal capacity similarly increased around 1931; in this format they were registered as coal and 4660 impgal water, though it is unlikely that any Type CN tenders were used on A^{2} locomotives or vice-versa.
 Generally speaking, ex-A^{2} tenders could be distinguished from ex-C and N class tenders by former having square-cut rear ends of the extended sides; the shorter length of the A^{2} tenders being less obvious.